ravirun/misfit-ravi/README.md

-# Misfit Ravi - December 2026 Content Plan
+# Misfit Ravi - December 2026, Week 1 Content Plan

 **Nano Creator (1k–10k followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### What I Learned Trying to Be a Creator for 12 Months
+### What I Thought Creating Would Be vs Reality

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on what i learned trying to be a creator for 12 months.
+An evergreen satirical exploration designed for nano creator (1k–10k followers), focusing on what i thought creating would be vs reality.

 ---